Easy Activities for Special Needs: Engagement Ideas

 Cooking is an important life skill that encourages independence.
 Start with simple recipes that require few ingredients and minimal steps.
 For example, making a sandwich or a fruit salad is straightforward and satisfying.

-Use visual aids like picture-based recipes to guide through the process.
+Use visual aids like picture-based recipes to you guide through the process.
 Choose recipes that can be completed with limited supervision to build confidence.

 Housekeeping Tasks